sevans924/javascript-closures/README.md

 ## Objectives

 ### Students will be able to...
-* define a closure in JavaScript in their own words
+* define 'closure' in JavaScript in their own words
-*
+* define scope chain in their own words
+* describe practical use cases for closures

 ## Introduction